lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

    * `Verify(pk, M, s) -> true or false`: A verification algorithm which takes as input a public key `pk`, a message `M` and a signature `s`, and outputs `true` if the signature verifies correctly and `false` or an error otherwise.
 Verification routines may take additional parameters such as a context string or a hash function to use for pre-hashing the message.

-The following algorithms are defined for serializing and deserializing component values.
+The following algorithms are defined for serializing and deserializing component values and are provided as internal functions for use by the public functions KeyGen(), Sign(), and Verify().
 These algorithms are inspired by similar algorithms in {{RFC9180}}.

    * `SerializePublicKey(mlkdsaPK, tradPK) -> bytes`: Produce a byte string encoding of the component public keys.